gurukeerthi-02/Scalable-ASL-Recognition-Model/README.md

 ## Collect the images for LSTM(Long Short-Term Memory)
-- Create subfolders for dynamic gestures like I,Z, etc in the dataset folder.
+- Create subfolders for dynamic gestures like I,Z,no-gesture in the motion-dataset folder.
 - Run the collect-motion-data.py by adjusting the required character using the controls provided in the terminal.
 - Collect around 200+ frames of 20 for each character.
 - Do it for no-gesture also to increase the model prediction and behaviour